 Then I thought…I grew up in North Jersey, where I had more Jewish friends than Christian.
 I know more Yiddish than Spanish, French and German combined.
 I may be a shiksa, but I’ve shlepped, I’ve schmeared, I’ve moaned oy vey, and I’ve even attended a few Bat Mitzvahs.

 Then I looked at the demographics.
 Do you know how few Jewish romance novels there are?
 Goodreads has 48.
 That’s appalling.
 So, I decided to expand my horizons and feature a Jewish heroine.
 Plus, I figured Gabby Belofski would have a tad more conflict in her life if she hooked up with Sean Andrews, a cute but aimless goy.

-It’s tricky–adding cultural touchstones with becoming mired in stereotypes.
-But I have actually heard most of the sentiments expressed in my novel.
-Hopefully I struck the right balance.
+It’s tricky–adding cultural touchstones without becoming mired in stereotypes.
+But I have actually been witness to many of the conversations and sentiments expressed in this novel.
+Hopefully, I struck the right balance.